-Criticisms of the USPTO rules have led to legal challenges before the U.S. District Court for the Eastern District of Virginia.
-The result was the April 1, 2008 decision in Tafas v.
-Dudas.9 There, the U.S. District Court for the Eastern District of Virginia concluded that the USPTO claims and continued application rules were substantive in nature.
+the U.S. District Court for the Eastern District of Virginia concluded that the USPTO claims and continued application rules were substantive in nature.
 Because Congress has not granted general substantive rulemaking power to the USPTO, the District Court declared that the rules were void and therefore unenforceable.
-At the time of the publication of this report, the USPTO retains the option of appealing this judgment.
+The USPTO has appealed this judgment.
+At the time of the publication of this report, this outcome of this appeal is not yet available.

 Congressional response to the claims and continuing application rules has thus far been limited.
 In the 110th Congress, H.R.
-1908 would expressly provide the USPTO with regulatory authority to specify the circumstances under which a patent applicant may file a continuing application.10 That bill passed the House on September 7, 2007, as the "Patent Reform Act of 2007."
-No other pending legislation - including S. 1145, the Senate legislation also titled the "Patent Reform Act of 2007" - addresses the new USPTO rules.
+1908 would have expressly provided the USPTO with regulatory authority to specify the circumstances under which a patent applicant may file a continuing application.
+That bill passed the House on September 7, 2007, as the "Patent Reform Act of 2007."
+No other legislation in the 110th Congress-including S. 1145, the Senate legislation also titled the "Patent Reform Act of 2007"-addressed the new USPTO rules.